 Instructions

-- In a large stockpot over high heat, add the beans and cover with 4 cups of water.
-Over medium high heat, bring the bean mixture to a boil.
-Then, reduce the heat to low and simmer, covered, for 1 hour until beans are well cooked.
-Drain and set aside.
+- In a large stockpot over high heat, add 2 cups dry white beans and cover with 4 cups of water.
+Bring the beans to a rapid boil.
+Reduce the heat to low and simmer, with the pot covered for 1 hour until the beans are cooked.
+They will be fork tender. in the refrigerator in a covered container until ready to add back to the soup.

-- In another large stock pot, over high heat, add the remaining 8 cups of water.
+- To the same large stock pot, over high heat, add the remaining 8 cups of water.
 Add the ham bone.
 Bring the water to a boil.
 Reduce to medium-low to simmer for 2 hours.

 - Place a fine mesh sieve or colander over a stockpot or large bowl and drain the ham bone stock into the stockpot, using the sieve to catch the bone and any pieces of ham.

-- Place clean stockpot over medium heat and add the butter or oil.
+- Place clean stockpot over medium heat and add 1 Tablespoon of unsalted butter

-- Add the cubed ham, thyme, bay leaves, beans, salt and pepper.
+- To the pot, add the cubed ham, thyme, bay leaves, beans, salt and pepper.
+Also add in any excess ham pieces that came off the bone back into the pot.
 Stir well.

 - Add the reserved ham bone stock and increase heat to medium-high.
 Bring soup to a boil, then reduce and simmer on medium to medium-low for 20 minutes, or until vegetables have reached your desired level of tenderness.